 Announced by Chancellor Rishi Sunak in July 2020, the Green Homes Grant is the latest government-funded scheme to make going green as easy as possible for everyone.
 Under the scheme, the government will pay two-thirds of the costs of energy efficient home improvements such as heat pumps and insulation, up to a value of £5000 or £10,000.

-Open until March 2021, the Green Homes Grant is designed to help cut carbon emissions and kickstart the UK’s green economic recovery from coronavirus.
+Open until the end of March 2022, the Green Homes Grant is designed to help cut carbon emissions and kickstart the UK’s green economic recovery from coronavirus.
 Homeowners and landlords in England can apply for the grant and receive £5,000 vouchers towards their energy-saving measures, while those on lower incomes can get up to £10,000 worth of vouchers and pay nothing.

 But if you’re thinking of installing a heat pump, it’s not your only option.
 The Green Homes Grant can actually work together with the existing government funding options: the Renewable Heat Incentive (RHI) and Assignment of Rights (AoR).

 If you’re looking to cut your heating bills, reduce carbon emissions and create a cosier home, then the Green Homes Grant can help you do it.
 Under the scheme you’ll be able to use your voucher to pay for at least two-thirds of the cost of ‘primary’ energy efficient measures such as: